-During 2016, loggers were installed at five locations in Ross Creek.
-Plots of temperature of these loggers and temperature and DO recorded by the YSI probe are in Figure 4 through Figure 8.
+During 2019, loggers were installed at four locations in Ross Creek.
+Time series of temperature and DO are in Figure 4 through Figure 9.

-Two loggers were installed in Fairfax Creek, one (FC10) just downstream of 300 Olema Road; the second (FC20), downstream of Scenic Road, behind Fairfax Lumber.
-The times series for those loggers the YSI data are shown in Figure 9 and Figure 10, respectively.

-Two loggers were installed in San Anselmo Creek, one just below the confluence of Deer Park Creek and San Anselmo Creek (SA10) and one just downstream of the Lansdale pool-and-drop structure (Lansdale, SA20).
-Time series for these two loggers and YSI data are in Figure 11 and Figure 12 respectively.

-Two loggers were installed in Sleepy Hollow Creek.
-Data gathered in the creek behind 17 Katrina Lane (SH10) are shown in Figure 13.
-Data gathered behind the fire station on Butterfield Road (SH20) are in Figure 14.
-Both locations suffer from high temperatures and, by late summer, very low DO.
+Two loggers were installed in Fairfax Creek, one (FC10) just downstream of 300 Olema Road; the second (FC20), behind Fairfax Lumber in 2017 and downstream of Merwin Avenue in 2018.
+The times series for 2017 and 2018 for those loggers and the YSI data are shown in Figure 13 through Figure 16.
+Two loggers were installed in San Anselmo Creek, one just near the confluence of Deer Park Creek and San Anselmo Creek (SA10) in 2017 and just downstream of the Creek Road Bridge in 2018 (stolen), and one just downstream of the Lansdale pool-and-drop structure (Lansdale, SA20).
+Time series for these loggers and YSI data are in Figure 17 through Figure 19.
+Two loggers were installed in Sleepy Hollow Creek, one behind 17 Katrina Lane (SH10) and one behind the fire station on Butterfield Road (SH20).
+Time series for these loggers are in Figure 20 through Figure 23.